-India’s southern state of Kerala had achieved a unique status of becoming country’s first digital state by linking all villages in the state with high speed broadband networks under the scheme of BharatNet (previous National Optical Fiber Network or NOFN).
-Indian President Mr. Pranab Mukherjee had formally announced the achievement the state in a function to launch Digital empowerment campaign in Kozhikode (old Calicut).
-Digital empowerment campaign is launched by the central government to reduce the digital divide by the year 2020.
+India’s southern state of Kerala had achieved a unique status of becoming the country’s first digital state by linking all villages in the state with high speed broadband networks under the scheme of BharatNet (previous National Optical Fiber Network or NOFN).
+Indian President Mr. Pranab Mukherjee had formally announced the achievement of the state in a function to launch a Digital empowerment campaign in Kozhikode (old Calicut).
+The digital empowerment campaign is launched by the central government to reduce the digital divide by the year 2020.

 Kerala has also the distinction of having the highest literacy rate in the country.
 The campaign for e-literacy will use 40,000 student police cadets to train 10 lakh people in panchayats and remote areas.
 The National Optical Fibre Network, which is renamed as BharatNet was initiated in 2011 in India aiming to connect 250,000 gram panchayats (village administrative units).
 A district named Idukki in Kerala is the first district in India to be fully connected by fiber optic networks in January 2015.
 BharatNet uses GPON technology to deliver high speed broadband services to rural areas in India.

 GPON (Gigabit Passive Optical Network) specified in ITU-T standards is the technology to deliver telecommunication signals over optical fibers using passive solutions such as optical fibers, splitters, etc by avoiding the use of active equipment that require electricity.
 GPON technology has many cost advantages compared to its competitors.
 One single fiber from the central office can be split to serve several customers, usually 64 or even 128.
 This technology can be used to serve 16 or 32 subscribers depending on the bandwidth requirement by the end-user.